Waimakariri River: Cultural references

-The Waimakiriri River is described in several works by author Ruth France.
+The Waimakariri River is described in several works by author Ruth France.
 Her poem "After Flood", published under the pseudonym "Paul Henderson", describes "the alive / Roar of the river loud on the loose", and as being an "age-long wanderer, age-wily".
 Her novel, Ice Cold River (1961), describes the flooding of a family farm at Christmas after the Waimakariri River bursts through a stopbank:The water advanced so slowly and quietly that it seemed no more than the tide making in an estuary backwater....
 [Q]uite suddenly, the lake of water seemed to lift itself, hurled itself over the garden and against the house in a wave that thumped as did a blasting operation at a distance.
 Immediately the house was surrounded, and the wave went on, eating up the fields with rapid teeth of dirty foam, in which sticks and grass and debris turned over, were engulfed, and reappeared in an endless sucking whirlpool.